Student Activists’ Lifelong Commitment to Service and Justice

 Helene Hilyer (Hale)

 As a student, Hilyer was active in the effort to integrate campus housing, and was an activist for peace.
 She was the granddaughter of the first African American man to graduate from the University of Minnesota, John Hilyer.
 Hilyer, who graduated in 1939, studied education, English, sociology and speech with the intention of becoming a teacher.
 She could not get a job anywhere in Minnesota because she was African American.
 She taught in Nashville, Tennessee at Tennessee A&I State College.
-Hilyer and her husband, William Hale, moved to New York, where he was involved in helping to organize a 1941 March on Washington for jobs in the defense effort for African Americans, and she became a youth secretary for the Fellowship of Reconciliation, which was committed to nonviolence and interracial work.
+Hilyer and her husband, William Hale, moved to New York, where he was involved in helping to organize a 1941 March on Washington for jobs in the defense effort for African Americans,a protest that was so effective the march was called off and the demands were met.
+She became a youth secretary for the Fellowship of Reconciliation, which was committed to nonviolence and interracial work.

 They moved to Hawaii in 1947 and taught in Kona, became active in the Democratic party, and were supporters of statehood.
 Hilyer was the first woman and the first African American to be elected to serve as both a county supervisor and the mayor of Hawaii County.